basho/basho_docs/content/riak/kv/3.0.6/using/repair-recovery/errors.md

 ### More

 1. <a name="f1"></a>Ensure node inter-communication
-  - Check `riak-admin member-status` and ensure the cluster is valid.
+  - Check `riak admin member-status` and ensure the cluster is valid.
-  - Check `riak-admin ring-status` and ensure the ring and vnodes are communicating as expected.
+  - Check `riak admin ring-status` and ensure the ring and vnodes are communicating as expected.
   - Ensure your machine does not have a firewall or other issue that prevents traffic to the remote node.
   - Your remote `vm.args` `-setcookie` must be the same value for every node in the cluster.
-  - The `vm.args` `-name` value must not change after joining the node (unless you use `riak-admin cluster replace`).
+  - The `vm.args` `-name` value must not change after joining the node (unless you use `riak admin cluster replace`).

 2. <a name="f2"></a>Run LevelDB compaction
   1. `find . -name "LOG" -exec grep -l 'Compaction error' {} \;` *(Finding one compaction error is interesting, more than one might be a strong indication of a hardware or OS bug)*